drawwithcode/2018-group-work-group-07/README.md

 At the begginig we started with the idea of creating a big screen to move around.
 The main problem was if we create this part, we had to cut other parts, so we decided to create a screen with all the elements as Hidden Folks.

-- Speech recognition
+- Light

-The main challenge was to create the reaction with the words to the plants.
+The light was one of the main lights we wanted to create with the camera, but we found problems to create the reaction with the whole scrren (at the begginig the moving screen gave us a better interaction with light), so we decided to create a different way to use it.
+With a cover we develop a "light" to wake up the sloth.

+- Zoom and size screen

+We found the problem that when you zoom with the keyboard or reduze the size of the windows the background can change, so we create a "error" screen to avoid the change of the size.

 ## Credits (third libraries used)

+- Coding sources

 https://processing.org/examples/